project-chip/connectedhomeip/silabs_examples/unify-matter-bridge/readme_user.md

 ./chip-tool onoff toggle 0xffffffffffff0001 1
 ```

-## Running the matter bridge in none specification compliant mode
+## Running the matter bridge in strict device mapping mode
+By default Unify Matter Bridge tries and map devices that does not necessarily conform to the
+Matter specificaiton.

-By default, the matter bridge application only maps devices from the Unify
+To enable a mode where Unify Matter Bridge strictly only maps devices from the Unify
 Controller Language protocol to the Matter protocol that complies with the
 Matter specification.

-If you want to try and map devices that does not necessarily conform to the
-Matter specificaiton.
 You can run the bridge with the command line argument

-`./unify-matter-bridge --spec-compliance false`.
+`./unify-matter-bridge --strict_device_mapping true`.

 ## Command Line Arguments